michalczaplinski/czaplinski.io/content/blog/blog/make-your-own-mobx/index.md

 And with this we've actually completed our implementation! 🎉

-You can check our a live version on [Codesandbox](https://codesandbox.io/s/v191wkn77) and play around with it.
+You can check out a live version on [Codesandbox](https://codesandbox.io/s/v191wkn77) and play around with it.

+If you enjoyed this, you can follow me on [twitter](https://twitter.com/c_z_a_p_l_a) for more JS-related things.
+If you hated it, you can follow me on [twitter](https://twitter.com/c_z_a_p_l_a) and tell me why it sucked 😛.
+Seriously, I'm always super happy to hear your thoughts and there is no comment too small or too silly!
+And if you find any mistakes, let me know!
+The source for this post is right here: https://github.com/michalczaplinski/michalczaplinski.github.io

-Last but not least, I wanna give a shout out to both [MobX](https://github.com/mobxjs/mobx/) and [react-easy-state](https://github.com/mobxjs/mobx/) which are awesome state management libraries and main inspirations for this post.
+Last but not least, I wanna give a shout out to both [MobX](https://github.com/mobxjs/mobx/) and [react-easy-state](https://github.com/solkimicreb/react-easy-state) which are awesome state management libraries and main inspirations for this post.